greg-raven/Uncommon-Sense/_posts/2020-04-17-the-misfortune-of-government.md

 ---
-title: 'The misfortune of government'
+title: "The misfortune of government"
 layout: post
 categories:
 - government